ls1intum/Artemis/docs/user/exams/students_guide.rst

     .. warning::
         You are responsible for pushing/submitting your code.
 Your instructors **cannot** help you if you have saved, but did not submit.

-- Real-time feedback in programming exercises during the online exam is limited.
+- Your instructors can decide to limit the real-time feedback in programming exercises during the online exam.
-- You will only see if your code compiles or not
+- In that case, you will only see if your code compiles or not:

     1. **0%, Build failed** means that your code does **not** compile!
     2. **0%, 0 of 0 passed** means that your code compiles but provides no further information about your final score.